shynuu/PyReflowMonitor/README.md

 # Reflow Monitor — Real-Time SAC305 Solder Profile Tracker

 **Based on the work done in https://github.com/leswright1977/PyThermalCamera with modifications for MACOS support and features required for the reflow monitor.
-Requires a Topdon TC001/TS001 Thermal Camera or similar**
+Requires a Topdon TC001/TS001 Thermal Camera or similar
+Mix of own code + claude opus 4.6 model code**

 A real-time reflow soldering monitor that uses a Topdon TC001 / TS001 thermal camera to track board temperatures against the